 The Gottman Method

 The Gottman Method is an evidence-based therapy that aims to reframe how you and your partner view and approach conflict.
 Through decades of research, Drs.
 John and Julie Gottman discovered that over two-thirds of relationship conflicts are due to differences in perception.
 Because of this, the Gottman Method prioritizes managing conflict over resolving conflict.
 This perspective shift avoids argument gridlock and allows you and your partner to reconnect with your love for each other.
 The Gottman Method strives to improve three key areas of your relationship to restore your connection: 1) address and disarm conflict productively; 2) deepen intimacy, respect, and affection; and 3) build a shared life full of empathy, understanding, and meaning.
 This treatment provides practical relationship tools and exercises that empower couples to work on these goals in their relationship.
+Some examples of these tools include learning to speak assertively instead of critically, take responsibility instead of getting defensive, and show gratitude instead of contempt.

 Emotionally Focused Therapy (EFT) for Couples